 IECEx Logo

-The IECEx Logo as shown in Figure 1 is the graphical symbol to clearly identify the “brand” of the IECEx and shows its relationship with the IEC.
-The IECEx logo encompasses both boxes as shown below.
+The IECEx Logo as shown in Figure 1 is the graphical symbol to clearly identify the “brand” of the IECEx.

 The use or misuse of the Logo can impact on the integrity of the organisation or its members.
 Use of the Logo by an organization or individual only shows an association with the IECEx, it does not infer any compliance with Standards.